 If your line of work is catering, it’s more than likely that your kitchen will have a canopy extraction system installed.
 Professional canopy extraction systems are designed to reduce heat, grease, and steam buildup inside the room.
-Over time, this will build up and the best way to eliminate this unwanted accumulation of dirt and grease is use a professional kitchen extraction cleaning service.
+Over time, this will build up, and the best way to eliminate this unwanted accumulation of dirt and grease is to use a professional kitchen extraction cleaning service.

 Typically, as is the case in any professional kitchen in the UK, kitchen staff will regularly clean the canopy.
 But for larger-sized, professional canopies, proper cleaning can only be undertaken by kitchen extraction cleaning professionals.
 The extract ductwork system must also be cleaned by professionals to meet TR19 regulations and standards.